mingfang/terraform-provider-k8s/site/k8s_rbac_authorization_k8s_io_v1alpha1_cluster_role/README.md

 UID is the unique in time and space value for this object.
 It is typically generated by the server on successful creation of a resource and is not allowed to change on PUT operations.

 Populated by the system.
 Read-only.
 More info: http://kubernetes.io/docs/user-guide/identifiers#uids
+## rules

+Rules holds all the PolicyRules for this ClusterRole

+#### api_groups

+######  TypeList

+APIGroups is the name of the APIGroup that contains the resources.
+If multiple API groups are specified, any action requested against one of the enumerated resources in any API group will be allowed.
+#### non_resource_urls

+######  TypeList

+NonResourceURLs is a set of partial urls that a user should have access to.  *s are allowed, but only as the full, final step in the path Since non-resource URLs are not namespaced, this field is only applicable for ClusterRoles referenced from a ClusterRoleBinding.
+Rules can either apply to API resources (such as "pods" or "secrets") or non-resource URL paths (such as "/api"),  but not both.
+#### resource_names

+######  TypeList

+ResourceNames is an optional white list of names that the rule applies to.
+An empty set means that everything is allowed.
+#### resources

+######  TypeList

+Resources is a list of resources this rule applies to.
+ResourceAll represents all resources.
+#### verbs

+###### Required •  TypeList

+Verbs is a list of Verbs that apply to ALL the ResourceKinds and AttributeRestrictions contained in this rule.
+VerbAll represents all kinds.